My Research & Insights

 With a foundation in science, having studied both nursing and medicine, my approach to brand strategy is built on evidence-based research and thorough analysis.
 I believe that informed, top-down strategies are essential for creating meaningful and resilient brands, and that continuous learning, especially from a cultural perspective, makes all the difference.
 I’m not just a brand designer; I’m a strategist who understands that 80% of a brand’s success is rooted in its strategy.

-Below is a collection of my research, insights, and analysis that illustrate this holistic methodology.
+Below is a collection of my own research, insights, and analysis, as well as my contributions, that illustrate this holistic methodology.

 • AirBnB.org 2023 Impact Report